 The I-Beam Clamp is a simple product to solve a couple things for owners of a Gantry Crane.
-For a lot of Do-It-Yourself enthusiasts, the garage is not quite big enough for everything you have (or want), so equipment flexibility is a blessing.
+For a lot of Do-It-Yourself enthusiasts, the garage is not quite big enough for everything you have (or want), so equipment flexibility is a big blessing.
 This new Beam Clamp magnifies versatility for our Line of Cranes.

-What is an “I-Beam Connector Clamp”?
+What is a “Gantry Crane I-Beam Connector Clamp”?

-The main beam of a gantry crane attaches at each end to the legs or supporting elements.
+In a typical application, the main beam of a gantry crane attaches at each end to the legs or supporting elements.
 For many cranes, the main beam is an I-Beam which is known for its high strength to weight ratio.
-This image shows a main beam attached to the legs using bolts fastened through holes drilled in both the leg top and the I-Beam.
+This image shows a main I-Beam attached to the crane legs using bolts through holes drilled in both the leg top and the I-Beam.

-Made For The Do It Yourself Builder:
+Made For The Do-It-Yourself Builder:

-A frequent hiccup in connecting things to an I-Beam comes because the horizontal faces of the beam flanges are not parallel to the bottom face.
-When bolting, special washers can compensate for the angle.
-To conquer the problem for the Beam Clamp, parts are cut from C-Channel or from a section of I-Beam.
-In this way, the angles match perfectly.
+A frequent hiccup in connecting things to an I-Beam comes because the inside horizontal faces of the beam flanges are not parallel to the bottom face.
+While this is great for beam strength, bolting can create issues.
+Sure, there are special tapered washers to compensate for the angle, but they still require a hole for the bolt.

 I-Beam Connector Clamps & Gantry Crane: